 It was the middle of May when I got an email from Camp America asking if I wanted to take part in the ready steady go option.
 I had no idea what this was and had all but given up on camp America as an oversubscribed scam.
 It turns out the ready steady go option is offered if they believe there is a strong chance you will be placed.
 It means you go down to London and get your working holiday visa even though you don’t have a camp yet.
 This makes you more appealing to camps as it means you can leave on short notice.

 I weighed up my options and the amount going down to London would cost for the day, I decided that after getting this far in the process I might as well give it a go.
 I went all the way to London had to queue up for a few hours, for a visa with no idea if I was even going anywhere.

 Two weeks later I got a skype interview with a camp, I got the job and the asked me to fly out within the week.
 After a lot of waiting and frustration Camp America did come through I had a placement, yes it was very short notice but they sorted out all my flights.
 I got my dream camp in the middle of North Carolina not that I could point to it on a map.
 Overall the camp America application process can be long but if you want an amazing summer keep an open mind and stick it out.

 Top 5 Tips for applying to Camp America

 - Apply as early as possible, ideally as soon as applications open.

 - Don’t bother spending time travelling to camp America fairs, it’s a waste of time and money.

 - If you get offered the ready steady go option, take it!
-It can be frustrating not knowing what your doing with you summer, but you’ve got this far might as well make it worth it!
+It can be frustrating not knowing what you’re doing with your summer, but you’ve got this far might as well make all the effort worth it.

-- In the end expect a little rejection but stick with it and have an incredible summer and the adventure of a lifetime.
+- In the end, expect a little rejection but stick with it and you will have an incredible summer and the adventure of a lifetime.